If you’re here, I’m guessing that you’re all about lasagna. Or pepperoni pizza. I mean either way, they are both really tasty.

 And then you add slices of peppery, garlicky pepperoni.

-I mean, both lasagna and pizza are known for being smothered and covered in cheese and tomato sauce, right?
+I mean, both lasagna and pizza (and pepperoni bread, if you’re familiar with that crazy-good app!) are known for being smothered and covered in cheese and tomato sauce, right?

 I’m sure you can easily imagine adding pepperoni to make something truly unique and tasty!